Getting a Toll-Free Number — What You Need to Know

 Choosing a Toll-Free Number Provider

 Key to choosing a toll-free number is partnering with a company you can trust.
-According to FCC estimates, there are currently more than 350 RespOrgs operating today, ranging from small service providers to multinational telecom firms.
+According to FCC estimates, there are currently more than 350 RespOrgs operating today, ranging from small toll-free number service providers to multinational telecom firms.
 Each brings something different to the table.
 Some things you should consider when making a choice include:

-Choosing an 800 number provider is no different than making any other important decision about your business’ communications infrastructure — it takes research, planning, and a realistic understanding of what you’re looking for and what you can get for your budget.
+Choosing an 800 toll-free number service provider is no different than making any other important decision about your business’ communications infrastructure — it takes research, planning, and a realistic understanding of what you’re looking for and what you can get for your budget.

 The AccessDirect Difference

-AccessDirect is a different kind of toll-free number provider.
+AccessDirect is a different kind of toll-free number service provider.
 We offer fully cloud-based service that requires no major investment in new equipment and no long-term contracts.
 We can help you find the right toll-free solution for your business, whether it’s an 800, 888, 866 or any other number.

 Since 1997, we’ve been building a reputation for excellent service for businesses of all sizes.
 Because we started small, we understand the priorities of growing organizations and strive to be partners to our customers for the long-term.
 Our solutions are sophisticated, offering cutting-edge features such as voicemail-to-email and voicemail-to-text, auto attendant/virtual PBX, work from anywhere compatibility and more.